Akaseli/MinimalMinecraftProtocol/README.md

 > [!WARNING]
 > I recommend looking at other options before using this.
 There are projects that are more stable than this and support multiple minecraft versions.
 Updates and changes on this project might break your bots / remove support for older minecraft versions.
 Installing from this github repo requires typescript to be avaivable.
 >
 > For now I am not trying to implement stuff that is missing, instead adding handling for new packets when my bots need them.
+While there is some level of support for some other at this moment only 1.21.11 is tested.